 - Proposal Narrative: 3-page total.
 Include all sections, A-C.

 - Introduction: Provide a background or rationale for the project, including significance.
 Describe how the proposed work represents a novel research direction among an interdisciplinary team.
-Identify current status of the research at UO, including programmatic strengths and expertise of team members
+Identify the current status of the research at UO, including programmatic strengths and expertise of team members

 - Proposed Plan: Describe overall project aims or goals.
 Identify specific research, scholarly, and/or proposal development activities to which funds will be applied, how you will complete these activities, the roles and responsibilities of each collaborator, and how these activities will enhance the competitiveness of the project for external funding.

 - External Funding Strategy: Identify external funding agency and program and submission deadlines, and provide strategy and timeline to prepare and submit to these opportunities.
 Describe the fit between the proposed project and external funding priorities/opportunities

 - Biographical sketch or CV: 2-page maximum for all faculty involved in the project

 - Current and pending support: List current and pending funding (funding source, project period, total costs); include any awards you have received from the University of Oregon.